jacktan130802/MindfulHacks/README.md

 # Notes
 Each mobot will have a web server and hance every owner will have their own unique website dashboard with their own color stripes representing them.
 The color stripes are shareable!!!

+AI Mood recogniton boost self awareness of one's emotions

+Color stripes dashboard (shareable) promotes mental health in the community

+The MOBOT also acts as a companion.
+(Would not feel alone)

 **need public repo when everything is done**   -- remove when done